Individual Therapy for Adults Ages 18+

 MD License #10046; DC License #LC50079028

-My upbringing overseas in a foreign service family allowed me to experience many different cultures and to know people from all over the world and I bring this perspective into the therapy room through my curiosity, my nonjudgemental approach and my openness to new ways of thinking, feeling and experiencing the world.
+Personally, my upbringing overseas in a foreign service family allowed me to experience many different cultures and to know people from all over the world and I bring this perspective into the therapy room through my curiosity, my nonjudgemental approach and my openness to new ways of thinking, feeling and experiencing the world.

 Marie Caterini Choppin is a Master’s level licensed Clinical Social Worker who has been a practitioner since 1992 and in private practice since 1999.
 She holds licenses in the District of Columbia and Maryland and is an ICEEFT Certified Emotionally Focused Therapist (to find out more click here).
 Marie creates a supportive environment of empathy, trust, confidence and success when working with her clients.
 This allows each client to begin healing, discovering and creating their own vision for their life at their own pace and comfort level.
 Most clients find success and feel empowered to face their future with courage and hope.